marionettejs/backbone.marionette/docs/upgrade-v2-v3.md

 The view `triggers` attribute no longer passes an `options` attribute to event handlers, instead passing the view instance that triggered the event.

+### View `isRendered`

+The view `isRendered` attribute is no longer a boolean, but a function that returns a boolean.

+### View `isDestroyed`

+The view `isDestroyed` attribute is no longer a boolean, but a function that returns a boolean.

 ## Events

 A number of lifecycle events were changed or removed from Marionette 3.